MatchuPitchu/regex-summary/01_regex.md

   - a metacharacter would apply to the previous left group with expressions

     ```JavaScript
-    // example find this pattern with a RegEx
+    // example: find 'text' pattern with a RegEx
     const text = 'a5c3a2b1d1'
     const regex = /([a-d][1-5]){5}/g